hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 ## Themes
 Since this is not a DE, you'll need to use stuff like `lxappearance` (GTK) and `qt6ct` / `qt5ct` (QT)

+## Force apps to use Wayland
+A lot of apps will use Wayland by default.
+Chromium (and other browsers based on it or electron) don't.
+You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or somehow pass it in some `.conf` files.
+It's a mess, blame chromium devs.